Fran Krsto Frankopan: Early life and poetry

 Born in Bosiljevo, Croatia, twenty years younger than his brothers, Fran Krsto Frankopan was an authentic poet in his own right.
 Following the death of his father, Vuk Krsto Frankopan, he was sent to be schooled in Zagreb, where he enrolled at the Jesuit academy.
 He lived at today's Habdelić street in the Upper Town, before continuing his education in Italy.
+There he published his first poetic work in Latin, Elegia, aged 13, in 1656.

+During Frankopan's stay in Italy, the last member of the Roman branch of the Frangipane, Mario Frangipane decided that he wanted to leave his assets to the Veglian branch of which Frankopan belonged, and therefore the young Frankopan visited Rome.
+Frangipane died in 1654 and the title of Marquis of Nemi and all of his fortune was left to Frankopan.

+Frangipane had made the cardinal Antonio Barberini the executor of his will, Barberini then, it is thought, arranged for Frankopan to marry a Barberini connection, Giulia di Naro.

+Naro is sometimes referred to as a niece of Cardinal Barberini, though the exact relation is unclear,but there was at least a family connection as the Naro family were related to the Magalotti family, (Barberini's mother was a Magalotti) and were therefore relatives of the Barberini family.
+Members of the Naro family would hold several offices under the popes Urban VIII and Innocent X.

+In 1658, Frankopan and Naro were betrothed, they would be married 7 October 1660.

-There he published his first poetic work in Latin language, Elegia, at age of only 13, in 1656.
-He underwent various poetic influences, none of which was able to deafen his own inspiration.
+Frankopan underwent various poetic influences, none of which was able to deafen his own inspiration.
 In such a vein was written his The Garden in which to Cheat Time (Gartlic za čas kratiti), a personal account of the poet's experiences while in prison.

 Living in an area bordering on several Croatian dialects, Frankopan mainly wrote his poetry in the Kajkavian-ikavian dialect of the Croatian language (as seen in his poem Srića daje kaj misal ne zgaje).
 In prison, Frankopan translated Molière's Georges Dandin, the first translation to Slovenian and any Slavic language.

 Along with Petar Zrinski, his brother Nikola, Frankopan and his sister Katarina (Petar's wife), contributed various works of poetry and prose to 17th century Croatian literature.